utah-cs3550-fa25/assignments/hw1.md

   [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/dl)
   to learn how to use this unusual element.
-- On the recipe page, divide the page into four `<section>` elements, for the sidebar, recipe description, ingredients, and steps.
+- On the recipe page, divide the page into four `<section>` elements, for the sidebar (photo and cook time information), recipe description, ingredients, and steps.
 The sections should be siblings in the tree, not nested.
 Note that ChatGPT didn't organize the page right.

 Phase 3: Write a profile page